 Information in the stop list

-As soon as you calculate a route from a stop list, it shows several information.
-Below is an explanation of the possible information.
+As soon as you calculate a route from a stop list, it displays several pieces of information.
+Below is an explanation of the possible information contained.

-The starting point of the route is marked with a green balloon with number 1.
+The starting point of the route is marked with a green balloon with the number 1.
+The address data stored is displayed on each balloon.

-Stops that are between the starting point and the destination of the route are marked with a blue balloon and a corresponding number.
+Stops located between the starting point and the destination point of the route are marked with a blue balloon and a corresponding number.
+The address data stored is displayed on each balloon.

-If the route contains a ferry connection, it is marked with a gray balloon and a ferry symbol.
-The start and end point of the ferry connection is displayed.
+If the route includes a ferry connection, this is marked with a gray balloon and the ferry symbol.
+The start and end points of the ferry connection are displayed.

-If the route contains a loading transport, e.g. through a tunnel, it is marked with a gray balloon and the train symbol.
+If the route includes a loading transport, e.g. through a tunnel, this is marked with a gray balloon and the train symbol.
 The name of the tunnel is displayed.

 If the route is calculated in standard mode, the ruler symbol shows the distance to the previous stop.
 The clock symbol shows the travel time from the previous stop.